The Academy serves the Indigenous and vulnerable children in eastern Congo.

 As the PIPES team made extensive visits to the North and South Kivu, it became clear that the most practical need was to work with local communities to empower them and increase their capacity to deal with challenging issues facing them.

 One of the most exciting projects is the Education Program targeting mainly the pygmies and other vulnerable children.
 In the hopes of addressing the need for education, we started a school in Goma.
 The school run by locals is supported by PIPES International.
 The long term goal is to make the school self-sustaining by empowering parents economically to support their own project.

 The Solution- Our New School in DR Congo

-Now for the first time, the pygmies can attend school within their community, learn and participate in the classroom setting just like every other child.
-From our observation, the little pygmies appreciate the presence of a teacher, which makes a whole difference in their learning experience.
+Today, the pygmies can attend school within their community, learn, and participate in the classroom setting just like every other child.
+The children appreciate the help they receive from their teachers and PIPES.